 The success of a museum has a great impact and the success of a community’s cultural sector.
 It is integral that museums are run well and run properly to ensure this success.
 In a world of today that is insistent on looking towards the future, a value should still be given to looking at the past.
 Due in part to shifting audience interest, this has become an arduous task.
-If museums are to remain relevant in the future, it must create strategies that will appeal to the audience of today.
+If museums are to remain relevant in the future, it must create strategic templates that will appeal to the audience of today.
 Museums must build strategies to promote looking back to the past can still have a bearing on the future.
-You may also see church strategic plans.
+You may also see strategic plans.

 Museums have been facing challenges from the very beginning of their inception.
 Back in those days, museums were elitist institutions.
 Those days are now over and the museum today faces more problems now more than ever.
 The increase of difficulty in acquiring resources, competition from audience choice of leisure activities, high audience expectations and increased demand for accountability from supporters both private and government have placed the future of museums in uncertainty.
 You may also see personal strategic plans.

 More than ever before, museum staff needs to act and think strategically if their institution is to prosper and survive.
 More than ever before should they have the ability to anticipate problems and recognize opportunities that will benefit their institutions?
 More than ever before the museum must utilize a strategic plan.

 In times of doubt, the strategic plan can guide the organization’s staff on what they should do and which direction should they head.
 The mission and vision statements, which are key elements in the strategic planning process, specify the overall identity of the museum where decisions should be based.